 Some of these events are annual events, but there are also one-off events for 2020.
 This helpful calendar has information on all the festivities announced for 2020 and beyond.

 - International Flower and Garden Festival.

 - Epcot International Festival of the Holidays

-All these festivals have great entertainment, special events, music, and special food kitchens.
+All these festivals have great entertainment, special events, music, and unique food kitchens.
 Festivals at Epcot are included in your regular admission.
 You can learn more about these festivals in our Guide to Epcot.

 Over in the Magic Kingdom, there are 2 annual parties:

 - Mickey’s Very Merry Christmas Party

 Both these parties have an extra admission cost but are a great opportunity to experiences rides with little wait, meet rare characters, and see unique entertainment.
 You can learn more about these

 Another special event that runs throughout the year is Disney After Hours.
 These special ticketed events have run at the Magic Kingdom for a while but have been offered at the Animal Kingdom and Hollywood Studios in 2019.
 Currently, they are not offered at Hollywood Studios.